Prospective transfer and second-degree applicants must complete The City College of New York application process.

 FROM OTHER SCHOOLS AND DIVISIONS OF CCNY

 CCNY students whose current major is not within GSoE must meet the same GSoE admission criteria as transfer students from other colleges.
-They can apply while completing the last courses needed for admission (in most cases Math 21200 and/or Phys 20700).
-They should apply for a GSoE program using the one-page internal transfer application form available in the Office of Academic Affairs (Steinman 209 or 2M-7, 212-650-8020 or -8040).
+They can apply while completing the last courses needed for admission (in most cases Math 21200 and Phys 20700).
+They should apply for a GSoE program using the online internal transfer application process.
 If they have also attended colleges other than CCNY, they must attach transcripts.
 Applications are accepted during the spring and fall semesters, and are processed shortly after the end of the semester.

 FROM OTHER CUNY COLLEGES